NotCompsky/tagem/ADVANCED_USAGE.md

+# Advanced Options

+## Server Command Line Options

+### Viewing Contents from Web Pages

+The command line arguments are `d /path/to/view-remote-dir`.
+Included is [an example for Pinterest](scripts/remote-dir-viewers/pinterest.com) - I think you may need to supply your own cookies, however.

+This command line argument will enable web users to request the site via `Filesystem Dir` - they can type `pinterest [QUERY]`, and the script will place the pins from that query into the file page, as though they were files on the local filesystem.

+# Advanced Configuration

-# Multiple Servers on the Same Database with Different Permissions
+## Multiple Servers on the Same Database with Different Permissions

 Simply rename all the core tables: